 Staying on the right side

-Every law written by human beings will inevitably face opposition, no matter how much legal weight it may appear to hold.
-The Computer Fraud and Abuse Act was brought into existence by the need to protect enterprises, governments, and individuals from criminal use of technology.
+Every law written by human beings will inevitably face opposition, however much legal weight it may hold.
+The Computer Fraud and Abuse Act arose from the need to protect enterprises, governments, and individuals from criminal use of technology.
 It has its merits, but it also has several ambiguous provisions that have aroused controversy over the years.
-However, regardless of what one may think of this Act, the knowledge of it is imperative for everyone who uses a computer and accesses the Internet, which is just about everyone.
+However, regardless of what one may think of this Act, the knowledge of it is imperative.
+It affects everyone who uses a computer and accesses the Internet, which is just about everyone.